WebExp0528/bedrock/wiki/introduction.md

 And if you have questions related to an issue - please, formulate your concerns in the issue, so we can keep track of it.

-Once you've done with your first issue, get to the "[Project issues](https://github.com/prometheonsystems/bedrock-client2/projects/1?fullscreen=true)" - you can assign any issue you want from the "To do" to yourself.
+Verified issues (i.e. issues that should be solved) are listed in "[Project issues](https://github.com/prometheonsystems/bedrock-client2/projects/1?fullscreen=true)" - you can assign any issue you want from the "To do" to yourself.

 ### 2. File (create) new issues, create PRs